 Did you enjoy the campus tour, Tony?”

     “Yes, I did.
 I learned a lot about Davis High.
 I also learned something really funny.
-Tom’s folks own the house that we bought.”
+Tom’s folks own the house that you bought.”

     “You’re kidding!
 How did you find out about that?”

     “Tom looked sort of familiar, but I couldn’t figure out where I’d seen him.
 He asked about us moving here, and I told him about all the bedrooms and bathroom in the house we bought.
 Then he asked me if the house is at 2745 Alder Court and I said yes, then I remembered where I’d seen him.
 He’s in one of the pictures of kids above the fireplace.
 I think it’s very funny that he’s the one who gave me the tour of Davis High.
 I mean, what’s the chance of that happening?”

     I looked at Mrs. Harrington and raised my eyebrows.